zackbalbin/ErgoTutorials/simplesend/README.md

 val txId: String = ctx.sendTransaction(signed)
 ```

+The transaction is now sent on the blockchain!

-Convert the transaction information to JSON
+**Step 16:** Convert the transaction information to JSON

+By converting the transaction information to JSON it becomes much easier for us to read.
+We do this by calling our signed variable's function called .toJson() and passing the boolean true.

 ```scala
 signed.toJson(true)
 ```

-The final txJson logic
+Your complete txJson string object should look like this.

 ```scala
 val txJson: String = ergoClient.execute((ctx: BlockchainContext) => {
       val prover: ErgoProver = ctx.newProverBuilder()